Why We Ditched Reverse Osmosis Drinking Water and What We Got Instead

-- The kids don't drink milk as much as I'd like them to, and while they'll occasionally drink some kombucha, mostly we all drink water around here.
+- The kids don't drink raw milk as much as I'd like them to, and while they'll occasionally drink some kombucha or kefir soda, mostly we all drink water around here.
 So I'd watch them drink a big glass and think, “Too bad that's not full of all the good stuff.”

 - This week our youngest had the flu, he ate very very little and would only drink water.
 It drove me nuts knowing he wasn't really getting much of anything.
 My friend Jill suggested we have him take a mineral bath to boost his electrolytes, and that really helped him turn the corner and start to feel better (I put in some epsom salts and also some of these mineral flakes and tried to get him to stay in there as long as I could so he could absorb all the good stuff through his skin), but since we're ALL mineral deficient, how often do we take mineral baths?
 (Uh, never or very rarely.)

 - There are higher-end RO systems that are set up to add the minerals back in without you having to remember the drops, but it still just doesn't seem natural to have to add anything back in.
 And really, how can adding in specific minerals ever really make up for the many trace minerals and naturally occurring minerals in fresh water anyway?!